-Investors are not likely to open their wallets to European banks any time soon despite the efforts of central banks to protect global funding markets from the euro zone debt crisis
+Investors are not likely to open their wallets to European banks any time soon despite the efforts of central banks to protect global funding markets from the euro zone debt crisis.

 Warnings from rating agencies that they might broadly downgrade euro zone sovereign debt, in which the region's banks have a significant stake, have added to investors' reluctance to lend their dollars.